Priority Areas I Lead:

 Sean's early career spanned across roles including on-site resident manager for a permanent supportive housing program, eviction-prevention family advocacy case management and other roles in communications and community engagement.
 He also participated in Nonprofits First's Rising Leaders, a leadership program for nonprofit professionals in Palm Beach County.
 This year-long program taught him about his own leadership style and how to develop his own strengths as well as those of his team members.
 After serving on a place-based resident team in Lake Worth, Florida through Palm Health Foundation, he knew his dream was to someday work for a statewide health foundation addressing deeply-rooted, systemic inequities.

-Though now a member of the Philanthropy team, Sean started with The Foundation as an Associate Communications Officer in 2017.
+Though now a member of the Community Investment & Impact team, Sean started with The Foundation as an Associate Communications Officer in 2017.
 While on the Communications team, he was responsible for telling the stories of the Foundation's work and communicating our impact in a meaningful way.
 Sean's passion for pursuing this job transition was sparked by the opportunity to serve cross-functionally as a member of the affordable housing implementation team, in addition to working closely on "KMM Road Trips," helping president and CEO Karen McNeil-Miller connect with communities throughout the state.

 In his role as Program Officer, Sean is a member of the Foundation’s Affordable Housing and Food Access and Security teams.
 Sean works diligently to build authentic, trusting partnerships with community leaders and service providers so that Coloradans facing unfair barriers have voice, agency and power to improve their lives.